-Phone: 1800 246 054 (free call from landlines)
+Phone: 1800 246 054 (free call from landlines) or 03 9032 3328

 Fax: 03 9949 1506

-Our office is open Monday to Friday, 9 am to 5 pm.
+Our office is open Monday to Friday, 9am to 5pm.

 Who can make a complaint?

-- People receiving or trying to access public mental health services (consumers)
+- people receiving public mental health services

 What happens when you contact us to make a complaint?

-- Your name and contact details
+- your name and contact details

-- What your complaint is about
+- what your complaint is about

-- Who is involved
+- who is involved

-- What you would like to happen next
+- what you would like to happen next.

 If you have any concerns about sharing this information with us, please let us know.

-- Informal resolution processes
+- informal resolution processes

-- Conducting conciliations and providing advice and recommendations to services
+- conducting conciliations and providing advice and recommendations to services.

 We will keep in contact with you while we work to resolve your complaint.
-If you contact us by email or letter we will get back to you in 5 days.

 We receive and listen to complaints in any language through interpreters.
 We will arrange an interpreter at no cost to you when needed.